Composing a Data Import Command through the UI¶

 - Select an output table format from the Choose output table format drop-down list.
 Qubole supports Avro, Optimized Row Columnar (ORC), and text formats.
 ORC is the default.
 See Avro Tables and ORC Tables for more information on the the table formats.

 - In the Hive Table Partition Spec text field, specify the Hive partitions if any.
 Leave the field blank if the table has no partitions.

-- If you want to run the command on a Hadoop cluster, click the Use Hadoop Cluster checkbox and choose the cluster label from the drop-down list.
+- If you want to run the command on a Hadoop2 or Spark cluster, select the Use Hadoop2/Spark Cluster check box and choose the cluster label from the drop-down list.

 You can see the result under the Results tab and the logs under the Logs tab.
 The Logs tab has the Errors and Warnings filter.
-For more information on how to download command results and logs, see Download Results and Logs from the Analyze UI.
+For more information on how to download command results and logs, see Downloading Results and Logs.